Table of Contents

 When you speak with a claims adjuster, you need to immediately find out who they are and exactly who they work for.

 Then you need to keep the conversation professional and short.
-This is where the guidance of a skilled experienced car accident lawyer has a huge value for anyone injured in an accident.
+This is where the guidance of a skilled experienced lawyer has a huge value for anyone injured in an accident.
 Because every case is different, your lawyer can advise you on what facts you should reveal during a conversation with the adjuster, and what facts you should not reveal.

 Even if you did something wrong in the accident, this is not where you should be discussing it.
 You should also not be putting forth your own hypotheses about what happened during the accident, such as maybe the other driver was drinking or distracted.